NazrinUFO/VrcLovenseConnect/README.md

 ## Requirements
 - Lovense Connect for Android or iOS (also works on PC but requires the Lovense Bluetooth dongle).
-- At least 8/128 of free memory in your Avatar Expression Parameters.
+- At least 8/128 of free memory in your Avatar Expression Parameters, or 1/128 if not using Proximity mode (should not be the case when Avatar Dynamics goes live).

 # Toy Setup
 There are currently two protocols available for VRCLovenseConnect: "Lovense" and "Buttplug".